xiongchiamiov/waypoint/README.md

 hacky spattering of ideas onto my screen.
 Don't use it if you're not aware of the Bad Things that can happen and are willing to accept those risks.

-If you really, really want to try this, you'll need to change the hard-coded path to waypoint.py in waypoint.sh so it matches your system and source the waypoint.sh in your .zshrc or .bashrc.
+If you really, really want to try this, take a look at the instructions in `waypoint.sh`.

 # pushd and popd